Rex--/rex--.github.io/powerpic/firmware.md

 Port shortnames are R(x)(y) with x being the port number and y being the bit identifier.
 E.g. for PORTA 1 - RA1

 ## Peripheral Pin Select (PPS) Module
-Select piins for different Peripherals<br>
+Select piins for different Peripherals\
 *TODO*

 ## Peripheral Module Disable
-Provides the ability to disable unused modules for lower power consumption.<br>
+Provides the ability to disable unused modules for lower power consumption.\
 *TODO*